Introduction to Python

 Blog de MaximoFN

 .
-In this case a dictionary with the arguments will be passed to you.
+In this case, a dictionary with the arguments will be passed.

 def funcion(**kargumentos):print("Autor del blog: " + kargumentos["autor"])funcion(blog = "Blog", pertenencia = "de", autor = "MaximoFN")